harryho/vue-crm/README.md

 * The dashboard uses vue-chartjs to create charts on dashboard.
 * The starter project has integrated progress bar.
 * To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).
+* CRUD functions for Customer, Order and Product